top of page

 How Finding the Right Journalists Makes a Difference

-Journalists are gatekeepers to media coverage.
+Journalists are the gatekeepers to media coverage.
 Finding the right contacts who cover your industry or topic increases your chances of getting your story published.
 A targeted approach avoids wasting time on irrelevant pitches and builds long-term media relationships.

 Media monitoring dashboard showing real-time brand mentions